 This continuing education seminar will present the basic neuro-anatomical anatomy and functionality (how they work) of peripheral, segmental, spinal and supra-segmental influece the patient.

-Case presentations will be used to cement and help with integration of the information that is presented.
+CASE PRESENTATION WITH CLINICAL RELEVANCE will be used to cement and help with integration and application of the information that is presented.

 Main speaker and leading faculty: Pedro Luis Rivera, DVM, FACFN, DACVSMR, FCoAC

 Registration form: 2019June_Fxnal&ClinNeuro_RehabPract

 Lecture outline: 2019_June_FunctionalNeuro_OutlineLectures_Final

 Highly recommended textbook: Nolte’s: the Human Brain – an Introduction to its Functional Anatomy.
 (Vanderah and Gould Editors, ISBN#978-1-4557-2859-6)